actionml/harness/README.md

     - **Lambda**: Batch learners that update or re-compute models in the background during realtime input and queries.
     - **Hybrids and Reinforcement Learning**
  - **Compute-Engine Neutral**: supports any compute engine or pre-packaged algorithm library that is JVM compatible.
 For example Spark, TensorFlow, Vowpal Wabbit, MLlib, Mahout, ...
 Does not require Spark, or HDFS.
  - **Scalability**: Engines implemented using either microservice method  and either leanring style can be scaled by deploying on multiple nodes.
-The simplest way to do this is using the Light-weight Actor-based microservice method.
+The simplest way to do this is using the Light-weight Actor-based microservice method or by basing the algorithm's implementation on clustered services like Spark.
  - **Scaldi Implementation Injection**:
      - **Main Metadata Store**: is injected at server startup and only supports MongoDB at present.
      - **Input Mirroring**: can be either the server machine's file system or HDFS and the implementation is injected at startup and controlled by configuration
-     - **DAO Abstraction**: Virtually any store can be implemented using the DAO/DAOImpl Pattern (Data Access Object).
-There is an example in the MongoDB metadata store used by the Administrator.
+     - **DAL Abstraction**: Virtually any store can be implemented using the DAL/DAO/DAOImpl Pattern (Data Access Layer).
+There is an example included using MongoDB.
      - **General Plugability**: implemented through Scaldi dependency injection, often based on configuration parameters.
 This is available to all Engines
  - **Realtime Input Validation**: Though optional, Engines are encouraged to supply realtime input validation and a framework based on the Cats library is implemented to support this.
- - **Client Side Support**: SDKs implement support for TLS/SSL and Auth and have both synchronous and async versions of the API.
+ - **Client Side Support**: As stated above SDKs implement support for TLS/SSL and Auth and are designed for asynchronous non-blocking use for the highest throughput possible (though synchronous blocking use is also supported)
      - **Java SDK**: is supplied for Event and Query endpoints
      - **Python SDK**: implements client side for all endpoints and is used by the Python CLI.
      - **REST without SSL and Auth** is simple and can use any HTTP client&mdash;curl, etc. SSL and Auth complicate the client but the API is well specified.
  - **Command Line Interface (CLI)** is implemented as calls to the REST API and so is securely remotable.
  - **Secure Multi-tenancy**: will run multiple Engines with separate Permissions
-     - **Multiple Engine-IDs** allow any number of variations on one Engine type or multiple Engine types.
+     - **Multiple Engine-IDs**: allow any number of variations on one Engine type or multiple Engine types.
 One Engine is the simplest case.
+By default these all run in a single process and so are lightweight.
      - **Multiple Permissions**: allow user+secret level access control to protect one "tenant" from another.
 Or Auth can be disabled to allow all Engines access without a user+secret for simple deployments.
  - **Mutable Object and Immutable Event Streams**: can coexist in Harness allowing the store to meet the needs of the algorithm.
- - **User and Permission Management**: Built-in user+secret generation with permissions management at the Engine-Id level.
+ - **User and Permission Management**: Built-in user+secret generation with permissions management at the Engine instance level.
  - **Data Set Compatibility** with Apache PredictionIO is possible as is the case with the Contextual Bandit Engine, which exists in a PredictionIO Template.
 This is not enforced and the various data objects sent to or received from an Engine through Harness are completely flexible and can be anything encodable in JSON.
- - **Async and Sync SDKs and Internal APIs**: both our outward facing REST APIs as seen from the SDK and most of our internal APIs including those that communicate with Databases are based on Asynchronous/nonblocking usage.
-The SDKs also support the simpler synchronous style.
-Asynchronous usage yields optimal performance since no single call blocks any process.
+ - **Async SDKs and Internal APIs**: both our outward facing REST APIs as seen from the SDK and most of our internal APIs including those that communicate with Databases are based on Asynchronous/non-blocking usage.
  - **Provisioning** can be done by time proven binary installation or optionally (where ease of deployment, configuration, or scaling is required) using modern container methods:
     - **Containerized** optional containerized provisioning using Docker
-    - **Container Orchestration** optional container orchestration with Kubernettes and Consul.io
+    - **Container Orchestration** optional container orchestration with Kubernettes
     - **Instance Creation** optional compute and storage resource creation using cloud platform neutral Terraform

+**Note**: not all of the above are implemented in early versions, see [version history](versions.md)  for specifics

 # Requirements